Founder

 Aaron Lyles

-At fifteen, Aaron Lyles published a snowboard magazine out of Southington, Connecticut.
-The local paper ran a headline: “Teen is chairman of the ‘board.’”
-The quotes were tongue-in-cheek.
-The misunderstanding was not.
+At fifteen, Aaron Lyles was publishing a snowboard magazine out of Southington, Connecticut.
+The local paper ran the headline "Teen is chairman of the 'board.'"
+The pun was tongue in cheek.
+The mistake underneath it was not.

-He has spent the decades since returning to that same pattern: institutions ask for signals, then mishear them, flattening nuance, overlooking ambition, and missing what is already in motion.
+He has spent every year since circling the same failure: institutions ask for a signal, then mishear it.
+They flatten the nuance, miss the ambition, and walk right past the thing already in motion.

 0